imprezed113/astropic/README.md

 ** NOTE - this site requires a valid NASA api key, to obtain a key visit api.nasa.gov. **

-This site uses inlince CSS which you may modify however you life.
+This site uses inline CSS which you may modify however you like.
 To start using the site replace <your key here> found under the <script> tag.
-Deploy html file to web server of your webserver * enjoy a frosty beverage of your choice!
+Deploy html file to your webserver/host and enjoy the stars!!

-Enjoy the stars!!